WebQit/docs/play-ui/docs/js/api/dom/connectedcallback/README.md

+---
+desc: Fires a callback on an element's 'connected' mutation state event.
+---
 # `DOM/connectedCallback()`
 This function observes when the specified elements are added to the document or given context.
 This is a convenience function for [`mutationCallback()`](../mutationcallback)